ejain/blog/source/_posts/2018-11-22-chocolate-popcorn.md

 Melt the chocolate chips with the maple syrup, honey and vanilla, and pour over the popcorn on a baking sheet.

-Bake for 30 minutes at 300F, stirring every 10 minutes.
+Bake for 20 minutes at 300F, stir after 10 minutes.

 Let cool for another 30 minutes, again stirring every 10 minutes.